cromega/blitz/README.md

 * connection: a Redis connection, default is trying to connect to a local instance
 * namespace: an identifier in case you want to maintain several lists simultaneously. default is `default`
-* min_length: The minimum length partial length to look for.
+* min_length: The minimum length length of the prefix to match against.
 Important when you add words.
-You might need to reimport the list of you decide to change the value. default is 3.
+You might need to reimport the list if you decide to change the value. default is 3.